 Before a standing-room-only crowd, the board, down to two members as Board Member Benson Campbell was absent, once again heard from Phoenixville Area School District representatives, residents in opposition to the school on the site and residents who support the proposed expansion.
 Tuesday’s vote would have granted 14 waivers for the land development process.
 The project still requires zoning variances and special exceptions that have to be granted before the zoning hearing board.

-At a recent planning commission meeting where the commission recommended approval of the 14 waivers, residents who have formed a neighborhood coalition to fight the expansion of the school voiced concerns about dieldrin contamination shown in a well on the school site.
+At a where the commission recommended approval of the 14 waivers, residents who have formed a neighborhood coalition to fight the expansion of the school voiced concerns about dieldrin contamination shown in a well on the school site.
 The testing dates back to 1989, and the school switched to public water in the early 1990s.
 The source of the dieldrin has never been determined.

 During his portion of the presentation, Superintendent Dr. Alan Fegley said a formal report on the dieldrin contamination was done by the district in January 2010.
 The report concluded that the chemical, which is an insecticide produced from 1950 to 1974, likely did not come from the school site.